 A good place to start when learning breaststroke is doing drills on your back to understand the motion and how you propel yourself forward.
 It is a basic drill, however will teach you the shape and timing of the action.

-Here is an example of a basic breaststroke drill:
+Here is an example of a basic breaststroke drill (on your back):

 - Facing the wall, push off with arms above your head, hands together and extend into a streamlined position, on your back.